Devenec/VisualArduino/README.md

 ## VisualArduino

 Simple Visual Studio project for Arduino development
-Version 0.0.2
+Version 0.0.3

 ### About

-VisualArduino does not support compiling Arduino programs in Visual Studio.
-It only provides an easy way to write Arduino programs in Visual Studio, utilising the syntax and error highlighting.
-With VisualArduino the Arduino programs are compiled using Arduino IDE.
+VisualArduino provides a way to write Arduino programs in Visual Studio, utilising the syntax and error highlighting.
+It DOES NOT support compiling Arduino programs in Visual Studio.
+Hence Arduino IDE is still required for compiling Arduino programs.

-Contents
+#### Contents

 + Visual Studio project for developing Arduino programs
   + Includes single .ino source file